-Indiana attorney general’s lawyers deride groping claims
+Indiana attorney general’s lawyers downplay groping claims

 - Is this Seattle’s best bagel?
 Brand-new Rubinstein Bagels is ready for your taste test

-- State Court of Appeals rules Seattle’s wealth tax is unconstitutional, but gives cities new leeway
+“His activities in the crowded bar can hardly be characterized as the ‘misuse of power’ conferred by ‘state law,'” the attorneys hired by Hill to personally represent him wrote in response to the allegations.
+“They were not in furtherance of any duty, obligation or power he possesses as Indiana Attorney General.
+If believed, the allegations focus on the activities of a partygoer late at night, which is the type of behavior that occurs in bars after midnight.”

+The lawsuit names the state and Hill — both individually and in his capacity as the attorney general — as defendants.

-The attorney general’s office argues the lawsuit’s claims against the state should be dismissed, in part, because the women work for the legislative branch and Hill isn’t their employer.
+The attorney general’s office argued the lawsuit’s claims of civil rights violations on the part of the state should be dismissed, partly because state law excludes the women’s jobs in the legislative branch from the state’s civil service system.

+Lawyers for the women declined to comment Wednesday on Hill’s court filings.
+A federal magistrate judge has scheduled a Sept.
+13 telephone conference with lawyers regarding the lawsuit.

+Hill, a former Elkhart County prosecutor who was elected in 2016 to a term that runs through the end of 2020, called the women’s allegations “vicious and false” during a news conference shortly after they became public last summer.